precizer/precizer/README.md

 Relative path to ignore.
 PCRE2 regular expressions could be used to specify a pattern to ignore files or directories.
 Attention!
 All paths in the regular expression must be specified as **relative**.

-To check up and test your PCRE2 regular expressions you can use https://regex101.com/
+To validate and test your PCRE2 regular expressions you can use https://regex101.com/

 To understand what a relative path looks like, just run directory traverses without the _--ignore_ option and look up how the terminal will display relative paths that are writing to the database: